JUNCTION-SPROUT/api/README.md

 # 🌱 Introduction

 With the increase of remote work and multiple chat platforms, communication challenges only seem to increase, which can become a roadblock to productive collaboration.
-To help individuals keep up to date with any developments, we provide “Chat Q&A and Summarization Program”.
+To help individuals keep up to date with any developments, we provide 🌱**“Chat Q&A and Summarization Program”.**🌱

 # 🌱Function